alainrk/cashout/README.md

 - **Inline Editing**: Modify amount, category, description, or date before confirming
 - **Bulk Operations**: Edit or delete existing transactions with paginated navigation
 - **Transaction Types**: Track both expenses (18 categories) and income (2 categories)
+- **Search and Full Listing**: Find transactions by full text search and category or full listing
 - **Export Functionality**: Download all your transactions as CSV files

 ### 📊 Financial Insights